 Educating employees on safety changes

-It can be difficult to introduce new safety rules.
-Jones said that many companies ask him to come and present a one-hour safety training to their employees.
+It can be difficult to introduce new safety rules and policies.
+As a senior loss consultant, Jones said that many companies ask him to come and present a one-hour safety training to their employees.
 For them, this training happens just one time every year.
 However, sharing safety training once a year is not enough.
 “You can’t come in and do something once, and expect to change a lot of attitudes,” Jones added.
 “Because human behavior is such that it is very easy to slide back into our old ways.”

 Jones said the key to helping employees adopt new safety rules is to share why the changes are happening.
 Sometimes they don’t understand how their unsafe behaviors could affect others around them.
 He likes to give them a powerful example. “‘If that was your son, would you have him perform that work task like that?’”
 Jones often asks when he sees unsafe behavior.
 The answer is always no. “‘Then why are you willing to kill someone’s else son?’”
 They don’t often think about how an on-the-job incident could affect their family and friends, or even their coworkers.